Classifying Toric and Semitoric Fans by Lifting Equations from ${\rm SL}_2({\mathbb Z})$: Fans, symplectic geometry, and winding numbers

-\begin{remark} The standard semitoric fans from Definition~\ref{def_fantrans} are, for the purposes of this paper, analogous to the minimal models from toric geometry (as in Theorem~\ref{thm_fultonpolygon}) because any semitoric fan can be transformed into a standard semitoric fan using the four fan transformations.
+\begin{Remark} The standard semitoric fans from Def\/inition~\ref{def_fantrans} are, for the purposes of this paper, analogous to the minimal models from toric geometry (as in Theorem~\ref{thm_fultonpolygon}) because any semitoric fan can be transformed into a standard semitoric fan using the four fan transformations.
 That being said, the set of standard semitoric fans does not correspond to the set of all \emph{minimal semitoric fans}, which are those fans which do not admit a reverse corner chop.
-The problem of classifying all minimal semitoric fans is being addressed in a future paper. \end{remark}
+The problem of classifying all minimal semitoric fans is being addressed in a future paper (which is now available, see~\cite{KaPaPe2018}). \end{Remark}

-The transformations of removing a hidden corner and commuting a fake an Delzant corner can also be reversed, but we will not need the inverses of those operations for the proofs in this paper, so we do not list them here.
+The transformations of removing a hidden corner and commuting a fake and a Delzant corner can also be reversed, but we will not need the inverses of those operations for the proofs in this paper, so we do not list them here.
 Using the algebraic results from Section \ref{sec_algsetup} we show the following in Section~\ref{sec_semitoric}.